Kittie Marilyn Dillow Cotton

-Marilyn was born in Red Bank, Tennessee, the youngest of three daughters of Oddie C. and Thelma Bolton Dillow.
+Marilyn was born in Red Bank, Tennessee, on December 14, 1933, the youngest of three daughters of Oddie C. and Thelma Bolton Dillow.
 Her mother was organist for the local Seventh-day Adventist Church and a music teacher.
 One sister, who was sixteen years older, was an accomplished violinist and singer with an exceptional voice.
 Marilyn, who had been singing since she was toddler and had made her first recording at age three, recently recalled when the level of her talent caught her mother's attention and how her musical training started:

 I was playing with a girlfriend one day when I was seven or eight years of age and my mother came in the room and said, "What are you doing?"
 We had been playing what we called a piano game where my friend would play a note and I without looking would tell her what the note was.
 She immediately contacted a music conservatory in nearby Chattanooga and they told her it was perfect or absolute pitch, a gift that few had, and invited her to bring me in for an examination.

 That led to piano lessons and later to serious voice study with an emphasis on light opera under a master teacher, Ellen Turrentine, a former opera singer from Italy who was then residing in Chattanooga, Tennessee.
 The eventual choice to swing over and concentrate on gospel music came easily as it was my first love.